Teach Yourself to Sing in 10 Easy Steps

 And if you’re singing with light chest voice, you’ll have a hard time with breath control, vocal tone and even pitch.

-So, if you’ve been having trouble with this, singing with a strong chest voice is a great place to start.
+So, if you’re having trouble with this, singing with a strong chest voice is a great place to start.

-Here’s one of my favorite exercises for singing with chest voice.
+Here’s one of my favorite exercises for doing just that!

 Sing with Chest Voice in 3 Easy Steps: